-- Foreign researchers affiliated with domestic research institutions. - If you are a researcher who is not currently affiliated with a specific research institution or is affiliated with an overseas research institution and is selected as PI; those who are capable of affiliation with a research institution in Japan to conduct R&D (regardless of nationality). - \Researchers affiliated with research institutions other than universities, such as private companies, are also eligible. - b.
+- Foreign researchers affiliated with domestic research institutions. - If you are a researcher who is not currently affiliated with a specific research institution or is affiliated with an overseas research institution and is selected as PI; those who are capable of affiliation with a research institution in Japan to conduct R&D. - \Researchers affiliated with research institutions other than universities, such as private companies, are also eligible. - %The nationality of the R&D applicant is not important; nonetheless, please note that all paperwork must be accomplished in Japanese. - b.
 The applicant must be a researcher who can assume responsibility for the entire R&D project as the person in charge of the R&D project.